semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 The `key_value` should already exists or the `cache restore` command will return nothing.
 However, this will not make your Semaphore 2.0 job to fail.

+**Each key is created on a per Semaphore 2.0 project basis to help you share files between jobs.**

 #### Dependencies